SQUAW VALLEY & ALPINE MEADOWS TEAM AGREEMENT

 The traveling privilege is revocable at the discretion of the Program Director or senior attending SVAM Team coach.
-The expenses and arrangements of any departing athlete from a Team Travel event whose privilege has been revoked shall be the sole and exclusive responsibility of the departing athlete’s parents.
+The expenses and arrangements (including the normal costs of the remainder of the trip) of any departing athlete from a Team Travel event whose privilege has been revoked shall be the sole and exclusive responsibility of the departing athlete’s parents.
 Reinstatement of the privilege will be at the sole discretion of the SVAM Team's Program Director.

 Travel Supervision Responsibilities

 Certain trips may be designated as “Team Travel”

 - Athletes will be supervised by Team employees while on Team Travel projects, except when explicit permission is granted by SVAM Team staff to participate in unsupervised activities.
 This includes travel time to and from the event and, at all times, during the event.